Arkh42/Alex_cooks__LaTeX/Tutorials/LaTeX_for_companies__How_to_build_your_identity/Step_01__Colors/README.md

 As an example, I will show you how I can create a package that defines the colors of the University of Mons, Belgium, as specified in the corporate identity and style guide.
+If you are interested in seeing the full package, you can go [here](https://github.com/Arkh42/UMONS_latex.git).

 ### 1. Get the package template